Cucumber Feta Salad is in, boring salads are out! It’s couscous, veggies, chickpeas, feta, and a lemony dressing. Your new go-to!

 How To Make Cucumber Feta Salad

-- Make the Dressing: Add all the dressing ingredients to a jar.
-Fresh lemon juice and zest give it extra flavor.
-Shake well, then chill in the fridge.
+- Make Dressing: Add all the dressing ingredients to a jar.
+Shake, then chill.

-- Cook the Couscous: Cook the couscous following the package directions.
-Pearled couscous works best for the texture.
-Let it cool in the fridge.
+- Couscous: Cook couscous following package directions.
+Pearled couscous is best.

-- Assemble the Salad: Mix the cooled couscous with cucumbers, avocado, chickpeas, parsley, and feta.
+- Assemble: Mix the couscous with cucumbers, avocado, chickpeas, parsley, and feta.

 - Serve Right Away: Only add dressing to what you’re eating now.
 Avocado browns fast, and the dressing softens the veggies.